 Posted on Tuesday, 28th February 2012

-Chef Martin Kroon is running a series of butchery masterclasses at his restaurant, The Chop House at Butlers Wharf.
-On the day of my visit, we covered the butchery of a Blackface lamb from Ben Weatherall’s 6,000 acre estate in Dumfriesshire in South West Scotland.
+Run by Head Chef Martin Kroon, we covered the butchery of a Blackface lamb from Ben Weatherall’s 6,000 acre estate in Dumfriesshire in South West Scotland.

 I covered lamb butchery when I attended Westminster Kingsway Cookery College, but I still found it interesting to watch the process again.
 Most of us tend to stick to best end, leg and shoulder cuts, but Martin proved very informative as he provided commentary during the session on how each cut of lamb should be cooked to achieve optimal results.
 Martin does all his own animal butchery.
 Purchasing an animal whole is more economical than purchasing cuts of meat.
 In this way, Martin is able to buy better quality meat for the restaurant whilst keeping his costs down.